hyprwm/hyprland-wiki/pages/Contributing and Debugging/_index.md

 When Hyprland crashes, use `coredumpctl` and then `coredumpctl info PID` to see the dump.
 See the instructions below for more info about `coredumpctl`.

-I also recommend the amazing command
+You can also use the amazing command

 ```sh
 watch -n 0.1 "cat /tmp/hypr/$(echo HYPRLAND_INSTANCE_SIGNATURE)/hyprland.log | grep -v \"arranged\" | tail -n 40"